-A turmeric type juice is also used to treat many skin conditions like eczema, scabies, shingles and chicken pox.
+A turmeric type juice may also used to treat many skin conditions like eczema, scabies, shingles and chicken pox.
 Its’ antimicrobial property is what makes turmeric an effective home remedy.
-The active compound curcumin is known to have anti-inflammatory, antiviral, antioxidant, antitumour, antifungal and antibacterial activities which points to the huge potential for clinical medicine.
-It also used in Chinese medicine, to treat a wide assortment of infections and is used as an antiseptic.
+The active compound curcumin is known in the alternative health community and may have anti-inflammatory, antiviral, antioxidant, antitumour, antifungal and antibacterial activities which points to the huge potential for clinical medicine.
+It is also used in Chinese medicine, to treat a wide assortment of infections and is used as an antiseptic.
 Curcumin has been a centre of attraction for potential treatment of an array of diseases, including cancer, Alzheimer’s disease, diabetes, allergies, arthritis and other chronic illnesses.
-Since gout is a type of arthritis, turmeric could be used to treat this condition too!
+Since gout is a type of arthritis, turmeric may be used to treat this condition too!
 Remember that symptoms of gout are said to be closely related to rheumatoid arthritis.

 Where does it grow?